Philippines Investigator Advisory

 7. Look for privacy seals and secure websites.

-Since private investigation can involve sensitive information and details of a very private nature, look for an investigator or Philippines background check company with a website that displays privacy seals such as Truste.
-In additon, to be sure your information is safeguarded with adequate technology, check for additional seals such as McAfee and Better Business Bureau to ensure the website and company is reliable.
-Philippine PI™ takes privacy and data security seriously, and we are certified by Truste.
+Since private investigation can involve sensitive information and details of a very private nature, look for an investigator or Philippines background check company that is verified by a third party, such as the U.S. Better Business Bureau, to ensure the website and company is reliable.

 8. Buyer beware of any investigators who only accept PayPal.